Rebbetzin Rochie Pinson teaches you how to make pretzel challah!

 - Place one braided challah into the pretzel bath, waiting until it has been removed before adding the next one.

 - After about 15 seconds, use the spatula to flip the challah over so that its other side can be boiled.
 The challah should not be in the water much more than 30 seconds.

 - Use the spatula (or two) to gently remove the challah and place it on the dishtowel to absorb excess liquid.
 Then transfer to a baking sheet.

-11. While challahs are baking, melt 2 Tbsp butter or margarine (in a pot, or in the microwave)12.
-After removing challahs from oven, place on cooling rack.
+- After removing challahs from oven, place on cooling rack.
 While they are still warm, brush melted butter or margarine on each challah.